starbeamjs/starbeam/workspace/docs/src/content/docs/reference/overview.md

   or a framework adapter first.
 Start with
   [Resources and lifecycle](/concepts/lifecycle/) for the app-author model.
 - `@starbeam/service`: app-lifetime resource composition.
 Use it for shared state that should live with the app or framework root.
+App authors usually reach services through framework adapter helpers.

 ## Lower-level and compatibility packages